The Second Doctors first adventure. The Power of the Daleks not only reinvented the character of the Doctor, but also his mortal enemies.

 The Power of the Daleks is easily one of the greatest Dalek stories ever made.

 Sadly as all of its episodes are missing its impossible for me as a modern viewer to truly appreciate its value.
-Recons do take about twice as much concentration to watch as actual episodes do, whilst obviously simply listening to the audio of the story doesn’t give you a full idea of the serial either.
+Neither recons nor audios can give you a full appreciation of the story sadly.

 Still even with that I would nevertheless rank Power as one of the all time classic Doctor Who stories.
 Even as a Recon and at 6 episodes long, Power of the Daleks never drags for even a second.